companionstudio/spook-and-pay/README.md

 * Implement actions on CreditCard e.g. update, delete
 * Create helpers for generating forms
 * Create Payment object for use in forms; it wraps values and errors compatible with ActionView
-* Add workflow definitions and predicates based on transaction status